tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

 ![glitch-new-project](/assets/glitch-backend-node-api/glitch-new-file.png)

-For the first test we can check that the docs page returns a 200 response code.
+For the first test we'll check that the docs page returns a 200 response code.
 A nice simple test to start with.
 The code looks like this:

 ```javascript
 const chai = require('chai');